Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 > `https://ads-api.okanjo.com`

+Responses are returned in JSON (`application/json; charset=utf-8`).

+Okanjo's [PHP](/php-sdk) and [Node.js](/node-sdk) SDKs provide easy integration with the Product API.

 # Authentication

 In order the use the Product API, you will need to obtain an Okanjo Ads API key.
 To obtain a new Okanjo API key, please contact Okanjo's customer support team.

-To authenticate, include your API key as the `key` query parameter on requests.
+To authenticate, you can include your API key two ways.

+1. In the query, as the `key` parameter.
+2. In the `Authorization` header, using basic HTTP authentication where the username is your API key and password is empty.

 # Pagination